mars-project/mars/docs/source/development/contributing.rst

 Install in Conda
 ````````````````
 It is recommended to develop Mars with conda.
-When you want ot install Mars for
+When you want to install Mars for
 development, use the following steps to create an environment and install Mars
 inside it: